 I am currently progressing an idea with Bloomsbury to edit a global book series on Costumed Politics.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>

 - PhD Fine Art theory/history - Loughborough University

 - BA Fine Art (Painting) - 1st Class - Loughborough University

 - PGCE - University of York

-I teach at Undergraduate and Postgraduate level and have contributed to various modules including Researching Theatre and Performance and Exploring Performance.
-My lectures relate to Feminism, Gender Performativity and Performance.
-I supervise both third year independent resarch projects and MA individual projects.
+I teach at Undergraduate and Postgraduate level and have contributed to various modules including Politics, Identity and Performance and Researching Theatre and Performance My lectures relate to Feminism, Gender Performativity and Performance.
+I launched a popular MA module in 2020 entitled ‘The Costumed Body: Performance, Performativity and Politics’.

 Research groups and institutes